Rhode Island Uniform Parentage Act: Frequently Asked Questions

 The RIUPA aims to ensure that the establishment of parentage is fair, clear, efficient and child-centered.
 Some legal parentage arises out of operation of law.
 Other legal parentage can arise by consent.
 No one should ever be or feel pressured to consent to parentage.
 The RIUPA contains many provisions that allow people to challenge parentage if it was established through duress, coercion, or threat of harm.

 What if I am transgender or non-binary?

 The RIUPA explicitly provides that every child has the same rights as any other child without regard to the gender of the parents, the marital status of the parents, or the circumstances of their birth.
 By being marital status and gender neutral, the RIUPA aims to treat all Rhode Islanders equally.
 The RIUPA, by not including gendered terms such as mother or father, is inclusive of all genders.

 Where can I go if I need help resolving a parentage issue?

 As with any family law issue, legal advice is recommended.
 GLAD Answers, our legal information line, can provide information and referrals to local practitioners.
 If you have questions about how to protect your family, contact GLAD Answers at www.GLADAnswers.org or 800.455.GLAD.

-For more information about how the RIUPA affects your family before January 1, 2021, click here.
+For more information about how the RIUPA affects your family, click here.

 To learn more about the families and coalition that worked so hard to pass this bill, visit Rhode Islanders for Parentage Equality.